 The series of three lectures were educational, insirational and enjoyed by all who attended.
 If history is of interest to you check the Poplar Forest web site, www.poplarforest.org/events or our blog for upcoming events in and around Lynchburg.
 Located about 20 minutes from our inn in Lynchburg, Virginia we are the perfect place to spend the night when exploring this architectural treasure.
 Call us at 434.846.1388 or visit our web site www.TheCarriageHouseInnBandB.com to check our availability.

-The Carriage House Inn Bed and Breakfast, Lynchburg, VA introduces it’s signature recipe for the month of October.
+The Carriage House Inn Bed and Breakfast, Lynchburg, VA introduces it’s signature recipe, pumpkin waffles, for the month of October.
+November and December are also great months to use pumpkins.
+What would Thanksgiving and Christmas dinner be without pumpkin pie.
 In the spirit of fall, colored leaves, pumpkins and warm spices this dish is always a crowd favorite.
 Once you’ve enjoyed these fabulous waffles you too may request them upon your return visit, even if it’s not October!

 - 1 cup cake flour